Norris City, Illinois: The Big Inch pipeline

 During World War II, the United States Government built the Big Inch pipeline to move oil from Longview, Texas to the Northeastern part of the country.
 The Big Inch pipeline helped relieve pressure on oil tankers in the Atlantic, which were being sunk by German U-boats.

 In 1943, the pipeline had a temporary terminus in Norris City, where the oil was stored before being transferred to railcars; Norris City was selected for this role due to its access to the railroad.
 After the end of the war, the government sold the pipeline to private companies, which now use it for natural gas transportation.
-An historical marker in Norris City commemorates the Big Inch's role in World War II.
+A historical marker in Norris City commemorates the Big Inch's role in World War II.

 Geography

 According to the 2010 census, Norris City has a total area of 1.182 sqmi, of which 1.18 sqmi (or 99.83%) is land and 0.002 sqmi (or 0.17%) is water.